-Even if someone tells you that can use a license from your home country to drive in Thailand, it’s illegal and you will get a THB500 fine, at the least.
-Also, insurance companies in Thailand won’t cover a driver if they don’t have a Thai driver’s license or international driving permit.
+Even if someone tells you that you can use a license from your home country to drive in Thailand, it’s illegal and you will get a THB500 fine, at the least.

-There are two main exceptions to this rule:
+There are one main exception to this rule:

 - How to Get an International Driver’s License in the USA